unionlabs/union/docs/docs/architecture/mainnet.md

 ---
-title: 'Mainnet Overview'
+title: "Mainnet Overview"
 ---

 # Mainnet

 The union.fi mainnet release date will be announced after the public testnet period has ended.

 ## Genesis

 The network will be bootstrapped with the top validators from the public testnet